A9HORA/AWS_Guide/VPC/Remember.md

+* Before creating a VPC make sure you are in the region of your choice.
 * Network ACL works as a first line of defense, a network firewall(stateless).
   * It let us denie or allow rules as per our need.
   * Also has features of blocking IP/s.